Ken Park: Production

 Clark attempted to write the first script for Ken Park, basing it on personal experiences and people with whom he had grown up.
 Dissatisfied with his own draft, he hired Harmony Korine to pen the screenplay.

 Korine explained the writing of the film in a 2005 interview:Ken Park was written right after Kids, before we had gotten the financing for Kids.
 Larry Clark realized I could write pretty well and that I understood a certain type of vernacular, the teenage vernacular.
 So he wrote down five things he wanted to see on a napkin in red ink. ...
 They were things that he wanted to see.
 Five images that he wanted to see, and with those images he wanted me to construct a basic narrative, like a certain kind of narrative.
 I wasn't interested in telling a kind of elliptical narrative, I wanted to deconstruct some stories.
 At that point, it was written literally right after I wrote Kids.

-Clark ultimately used most of Korine's script, but rewrote the ending.
+Clark ultimately used most of Korine's script.
 The arrangement was to film using digital video, but Clark and Lachman used 35mm film instead.